 Tuesday morning is reserved for tutorials for Musical Analysis.
 This is a one to one session with your tutor where they might give you advice on your essay ideas and drafts or answer any questions you might have.
 For this, everyone gets a 15-minute slot.

-After that, while I’m still in the department, I might do some more practice and have lunch.
+After that, while I’m still in the Music buildings, I might do some more practice and have lunch.
 Then at 4.15pm I have a Harmony and Counterpoint seminar.
 This is probably my favourite bit of the week.
 I love a good bit of theory and it’s a small group of about 6 which makes it personal.